dukeboard/kevoree-modeling-framework/README.md

 }
 ```

-In addition a visitor can optionally define additional methods to have feedback during the visit.
-The beginVisitElem method is called when a visit of an element start, the end respective method endVisitElem will be called when this object and all is sub childs elements will be visited.
-In addition beginVisitRef and endVisitRef is triggered when a reference of an object is visited.
-The end method is called when all elements of a reference is already visited by this visitor.
+In addition, a visitor can optionaly define additional methods to have feedback during the visit.
+The beginVisitElem method is called just before the visit of an element starts, respectively the endVisitElem method is called just after the visit of an element is completed (i.e.: when this object and all its child elements have been visited).
+Also, beginVisitRef and endVisitRef are called when a reference of an element is visited.
+The endVisitRef method is called when all elements of a reference have been visited.

 ``` java